media-comp/2022-PCT-Lightning/README.md

 You can change the training parameters in `./configs/train.yaml`

-### Citation
+### Acknowledgement

-If it is helpful for your work, please cite this paper:
+Please cite this paper if you found this repo useful for your research.
 ```latex
 @misc{guo2020pct,
       title={PCT: Point Cloud Transformer},